eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 **Frame 2**

-- Displaying one quest in detail, including
+- Display only one quest in detail, including
     - a concise description of the quest
-    - a map with
-        - a route to the quest's location (from the user's current location)
+    - a map showing the quest's location (destination)
     - distance/ETA
     - buttons to accept and decline the quest
 - Example Quest Description: "Go to UMMA and take 3 pictures of art pieces you liked!"
 - After declining the quest, it should navigate back to Frame 1.
 - After accepting the quest, it should navigate to Frame 3.
-- Remark: the "map" can simply be a static image.

 **Frame 3**

-- Displaying the current quest in detail, including
+- Display the current quest details, including
-    - a map with
-        - a route to the destination
+    - a map with a route to the quest's location (from the user's current location)
     - distance/ETA
     - a button to open the camera
     - a button to mark the quest as complete
 - After clicking on the "mark the quest as complete" button (or something similar), it should navigate to Frame 4.
+- Remark: the map does not have to be functional, i.e. actually figuring out the user's location.

 **Frame 4**

-- Displaying a message asking the user to confirm whether they have truly completed the quest.
+- Display a message asking the user to confirm whether they have truly completed the quest.
 - Hint: This frame can simply be a pop-up that gets displayed over Frame 3.
 Try using Figma's "Open Overlay" feature.
 - After the user confirms that the quest is truly completed, it should navigate to Frame 5.

 **Frame 5**

-- Displaying "Quest Completed!" and a "reward" given to the user.
+- Display "Quest Completed!" and a "reward" given to the user.
 - The user has to somehow be able to navigate to Frame 6.

 **Frame 6**

-- For user to add a completed quest to their "Favorites".
+- Allow user to add a completed quest to their "Favorites".
 - The user must be able to interact with some elements of the frame and then it should provide at least 1 clear feedback that the quest is now added to their "Favorites".
-- Example: User clicks on a black "heart" icon next to a completed quest -> "heart" changes to red or a piece of text gets displayed briefly saying "Added to favorites".
+- Example: User clicks on a dark "heart" icon next to a completed quest -> "heart" changes to red or a piece of text gets displayed briefly saying "Added to favorites".
 - Hint: Use an Interactive Component.
 - The user has to be able to navigate back to either Frame 1 or Frame 2* depending on your design of this frame.
     - *This should technically be an "Alternate Version of Frame 1 or Frame 2" since a quest has just been completed by the user at this point in time.
 But for simplicity, you do not have to make a different version for Frame 1 or Frame 2.